shaunduncan/lazythumbs/README.md

 ## summary

-lazythumbs acts as a thumbnailing proxy for images stored in settings.THUMBNAIL\_SOURCE.
-It looks for the requested image and, if found, generates a thumbnail and writes it to the filesystem at settings.THUMBNAIL\_SOURCE/settings.THUMBNAIL\_PREFIX/.
-The path to the generated thumbnail is cached, as is whether or not the request resulted in a 404 or not (to avoid getting hammered by repeated requests for images that don't exist).
+lazythumbs acts as a thumbnailing proxy for images stored in THUMBNAIL\_SOURCE.
+It looks for the requested image and, if found, generates a thumbnail and writes it to the filesystem at THUMBNAIL\_SOURCE/THUMBNAIL\_PREFIX/.
+The path to the generated
+thumbnail is cached, as is whether or not the request resulted in a 404 or not (to avoid getting hammered by repeated requests for images that don't exist).